History of Daylight Saving Time: Why do we Spring forward?

-It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince people that we’re getting more daylight each day when in reality, we’ve simply changed our clocks and then forgotten about it within two weeks.
-Actually, it was only back in November, or four months ago.
+It seems like only yesterday that we discussed the end of Daylight Saving Time, or DST, a brilliant campaign to convince us we’re getting more daylight each day when in reality, they’ve simply changed their clocks and then forgotten about it within two weeks.
+It was only back in November, four months ago.

 Indeed, the new rules for DST that began in 2007 meant an extra four or five weeks of DST each year.
-There are now a total of 238 days of DST, compared to a total of 210 days of DST back in 2006 under the previous rules.
+There are now 238 days of DST, compared to a total of 210 days of DST back in 2006 under the previous rules.
 This means the U. S. remains on DST for about 65% of the year.
 So if you think about it, DST will be in effect for most of the year; Standard time is no longer the standard.
 It might be more significant to recognize Daylight Losing Time.

 DST begins each year at 2:00 a.m. on the second Sunday in March in most of the United States and its territories.
 However, some places have not bought into this campaign.
-It is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands, nor in the state of Arizona — except for the Navajo Indian Reservation — which does observe DST.
+It is not observed in Hawaii, American Samoa, Guam, Puerto Rico, the Virgin Islands, nor in Arizona, except for the Navajo Indian Reservation, which does observe DST.

 Now: an answer to the age-old question